DEBORAH AMOS, Host:

 JEFF BRADY: Just about every neighborhood in Denver has a dispensary - maybe two or three.
 East of downtown Denver is The Lowry Leaf.
 Inside, that heavy marijuana smell hangs in the air as one of the owners, Kenneth Adler, shows me around.

-Mr. KENNETH ADLER (Owner, The Lowry Leaf): You'll see all different bottles of strains of marijuana for different purposes.
+KENNETH ADLER: You'll see all different bottles of strains of marijuana for different purposes.

 BRADY: Adler's been in business for three months, and he has mixed feelings about the new laws in Colorado.
 He likes that they lend an air of legitimacy to his business, but he worries more regulation will put up roadblocks for patients.